 Exclusion Barriers & Habitat Modification

 Trapping alone does not solve a groundhog problem.
 If the habitat is attractive, a new groundhog will move in.
-We install buried galvanized mesh barriers around foundations, decks, sheds, and other structures.
-The mesh is buried 12 to 18 inches deep with an L-shaped footer to prevent digging under.
+Sometimes even more dangerous animals, such as raccoons and skunks, will move into groundhog burrows once they are empty.
+We install permanent barriers around foundations, decks, sheds, and other structures.
+Our barriers are deep and wide, with an L-shaped footer to prevent digging.

 For gardens, we recommend and install buried fence systems that extend below grade.
 We also advise on habitat modifications that make your property less attractive to groundhogs.
+It is not advisable to use any deterrents until the groundhogs are gone, as they can make problems significantly worse.
+However, after the groundhogs are gone and barriers are installed, common sense deterrents can be utilized.
 Learn more about our full home exclusion service.

 "Groundhog was burrowing right along our foundation.
 Our mason said we needed to deal with it before it got worse.
 TriState trapped it in two days and installed a barrier around the whole foundation.
 Problem solved."